Museums on Us 2017

 During the first weekend of every month, Bank of America credit and debit cardholders are able to get into select museums around the country for free.
 The program is called Museums on Us and I think it is probably one of the coolest unknown perks around.

-I wrote in detail about the program back in January including the terms and which dates and museums are available.
-Since this Saturday and Sunday will be free museum days (August 1&2), I thought I would just poke around the country to find some of the cooler sounding places that perhaps I might want to try to visit.
+I wrote in detail about the 2017 version of the program back in January including the terms and which dates and museums are available.
+Since today and tomorrow (June 3 & 4) are the first free museum days of the Summer, I thought I would just poke around the country to find some of the cooler sounding places that perhaps I might want to try to visit.

 Note: You need a valid Bank of America or Merrill Lynch debit or credit card to receive free museum admission.
 While I love the perks of this program, I don’t believe anyone should go out of their way to get a card just for Museums on Us.
 If you already have an account with Bank of America, then this is just another added benefit.

-Before we go further, here is a reminder of which dates Museums on Us is running in 2015.
+Before we go further, here is a reminder of which dates Museums on Us is running in 2017.
+Let’s hope it is renewed for 2018 & beyond!

 One of the neatest things about Museums on Us is finding places that aren’t traditional museums.
 Of course there are the standard art and history museums around the country, but here are a few more interesting places that you can get into for free.
 You can find the full list of available museums here.

-Every time this promotion comes along I like to look around and see some of the cool places I should plan to visit.
-I know the Museums on Us program only saves $10-$20 per person, but it has become a way for me to discover really cool places!
+Every time this promotion comes along I like to look around and see some of the neat places I should plan to visit.
+I know the Museums on Us program only saves $10-$20 per person, but it has become a way for me to discover really cool places and I thankfully have enough BofA debit/credit cards to treat the whole family to a fun free afternoon.

 What neat museums have you visited for free courtesy of Bank of America?